 “You can improve your memory by 500% OR MORE!” and “Switch on your mega memory!”: these are some of the quirky phrases written on Kevin Trudeau’s Mega Memory program package.

-My dad purchased this expensive package when I was 10 years old after watching Mr Trudeau on late night TV wow an audience with his ‘photographic memory’.
-Now, at 24 years of age, I can’t help but feel a little cynical/skeptical as I revisit the Mega Memory program knowing that Mr Trudeau has recently released a book called ‘The weight loss cure’.
+My dad purchased this expensive package for me when I was 10 years old.
+He’d seen Mr Trudeau on late night TV wow an audience with his ‘photographic memory’.
+But now, as an adult, I can’t help but feel a little cynical/skeptical as I revisit the Mega Memory program knowing that Mr Trudeau has recently released a book called ‘The Weight Loss Cure’.

 Let’s face it, there was nothing new or particularly special about the information contained in Mega Memory.
-All Mr Trudeau did was package a bunch of memory techniques (that have been around for well over a century) nicely together.
+All Mr Trudeau did was package up a bunch of memory techniques (that have been around for a very long time).
 More importantly and impressively, he managed to get millions of people (my dad and I included) excited about learning more about the human mind and memory.
-He sparked curiosity in us and forced us to think about how far we could push ourselves mentally and what was possible.
+He sparked our curiosity and got us thinking about how far we could push ourselves mentally.
 To be engaged in this kind of conversation as a child was priceless.